snw-0/sl2-reps/README.md

 # The GAP package SL2Reps

-This package, `SL2Reps`, provides methods for constructing and testing matrix presentations of the representations of `SL_2(Z)`.
+This package, `SL2Reps`, provides methods for constructing and testing matrix presentations of the representations of the group SL_2(Z).

 Irreducible representations of prime-power level are constructed individually by means of Weyl representations, and from these a list of all representations of a given degree or level may be produced.
+The format is designed to be useful in the study of modular tensor categories in particular.

 @Section Installation